Hell – Annihilationism

 Christians Say Other Religions Lead to Heaven?

-In a recent article from the Christian post, it stated “Nearly 70% of born-again Christians say other religions can lead to Heaven: study”
+In an article from the Christian post, it stated “Nearly 70% of born-again Christians say other religions can lead to Heaven: study”

 Despite being in a post-modernist, pluralistic society, the percentage was staggering.
 I would expect a percentage that high from all peoples, or from non-believers, but seeing as how Christ Himself said “I am the truth, the light, and the way, and no one gets to the Father but through me,” and seeing as how this is a major defining doctrine of Christianity, it is disturbing that as a whole, the church is this far off base.